How to protect your debit and credit card online.

 “Make sure the amount you are trying to save is sustainable so you don’t give up.
 Then set a goal and reward yourself for reaching it so you stay motivated.”

-—Phil Bedinger, Assistant VP/Branch Manager, Sioux Falls, SD
+—Phil Bedinger, AVP/Retail Branch Coordinator, Sioux Falls, SD

 “Give yourself a set budget each month.
 Sit down and put aside money for eating out, gas, groceries, and general spending.
 Then stick to it.
 Put the rest of your money in a savings account so you’re not tempted to spend it.”

 “Create a budget, including all expenses you can think of like a car payment, rent or mortgage, cell phone, student loans, etc. Look at where you are spending the most money.
 Then see if you can decrease any spending.
 If you have bills you can pay quarterly, semi-annually, or annually, they usually cost less than breaking it up into monthly payments.
 Choose the option that will save you money.
 Keep in mind that you have a life to live, so don’t make any drastic changes that will create stress.”

 “Now look at your investment options.
 If your employer offers a 401K, that is a great start.
 Contribute what’s required for your employer to match if you can afford it.
 A dollar today will be worth more than a dollar in ten years due to inflation.
 Also keep in mind that your money may not be accessible until you reach retirement age unless you are willing to pay penalties and taxes.
 With that being said, try to keep some money on hand in a savings account in case of an emergency.”

 Please consult your tax advisor regarding your tax needs.